Optimal mean value estimates beyond Vinogradov's mean value theorem: Introduction

-in which $r_1, \dots, r_k$ are non-negative integers and the coefficients $c_{i,j}^{(l)}$ are integers.
-When all of the coefficient matrices $C^{(l)} = (c_{i,j}^{(l)})_{\substack{ 1 \le i \le r_l\\1 \le j \le s}}$ are highly non-singular, then the main conjecture states that the number of integral solutions $\bx, \by \in [-X,X]^s$ of the system \eqref{1.3} should be at most of order $X^{s+\eps} + X^{2s - K}$, for any $\eps>0$, where $K= r_1 +2 r_2 + \ldots + k r_k$ denotes the total degree of the system \eqref{1.3}.
+are highly non-singular, then the main conjecture states that the number of integral solutions $\bx, \by \in [-X,X]^s$ of the system \eqref{1.3} should be at most of order $X^{s+\eps} + X^{2s - K}$, for any $\eps>0$, where $K=r_1+2r_2+\ldots+kr_k$ denotes the system's total degree.
 A corresponding lower bound, with $\eps=0$, is provided by an argument akin to that delivering \cite[equation (7.4)]{Vau}.
-Systems of this kind have previously been studied by the first author together with Parsell \cite{BP2017}, where it was shown that the main conjecture for such systems holds when $r_l \ge r_{l+1}$ for all $1 \le l \le k-1$, in which case the system \eqref{1.3} can be viewed as a superposition of Vinogradov systems of various degrees (see Theorem 2.1 and Corollary 2.2 in that paper).
-However, bounds of this strength were known hitherto only for systems of quadratic equations and systems of Vinogradov type, as well as superpositions of these two special classes of systems.
+Systems of the shape \eqref{1.3} have previously been studied by the first author together with Parsell \cite{BP2017}, where it was shown that the main conjecture for such systems holds when $r_l \ge r_{l+1}$ for all $1 \le l \le k-1$.
+In the latter circumstances, the system \eqref{1.3} can be viewed as a superposition of Vinogradov systems of various degrees (see Theorem~2.1 and Corollary~2.2 in that paper).
+In wider generality, bounds of the strength of those described in Theorems \ref{T1.1} and \ref{T1.5} were known hitherto only for systems of quadratic equations and systems of Vinogradov type, as well as superpositions of these two special classes of systems.